-As an introduction, I wanted to start out with some basic information about tree searchers, also known as seekers.
-While most people out there visit the redwood forests to hike the many great trails such as the Lost Man Creek Trail shown on the right, there is a small group of die-hards out there known as tree searchers.
+As an overview, I wanted to start out with some basic information about tree searchers.
+While most people out there visit the redwood forests to hike trails such as the Lost Man Creek Trail shown on the right, there is a small group of die-hards out there known as tree searchers.
 Tree searchers are interested in locating the most rare and special trees which have been discovered.
 The trees which they are looking for include the tallest, the largest, and the ones with interesting and unique features.
-Because the locations of many of these special trees are usually kept secret to protect the trees from being overly loved, that leaves tree searchers with a difficult challenge.
+Because the locations of many special trees are kept secret to protect them, that leaves tree searchers with a difficult challenge.
 In order to locate the most special trees, a lot of time has to be spent researching published materials and trying to track down information on the internet.
 Once that is done and a search area has been targeted, a searcher will have to hike and bushwhack out into the forest to see if the tree can be found in that area.
-As an example, if someone wishes to search the Lost Man Creek area, the searcher will have to leave the main trail and hike up the creek (or a smaller tributary like Little Lost Man Creek) until the targeted area is reached.
+As an example, if someone wishes to search the Larry Damm Creek area, the searcher will have to leave the main trail and hike up the creek (or a nearby creek like May Creek) until the targeted area is reached.
 After that, the searcher will have to go up and down hillsides and along ridges looking for the tree they hope to find.
 Sometimes, a search will end in success (as the picture to the right reveals, which shows us successfully finding Hyperion on a steep hillside).
 But many times, a search will end in failure.
-Cheating by looking to the internet for GPS coordinates is pointless, because they are all fakes.
-Down below, the first yellow box shows an updated list of the Top 8 world's tallest trees, along with their ranking, current height, and tree name.
-The second yellow box provides an interesting glimpse into the difficulty levels of locating the Top 8 trees.
+Down below, the first box shows a list of the Top 8 world's tallest trees, along with their ranking, current height, and tree name.
+The second box provides an interesting glimpse into the difficulty levels of locating the Top 8 trees.
 If you are interested in becoming a tree searcher and locating some of these, such as Hyperion, you might want to start with some of the easier ones to find.
 Because if you can't locate Lauralyn or Stratosphere Giant, you have no business searching for the trees that are harder to locate, such as Hyperion.
-After the boxes, I have divided this page into different parts, which chronicle my different searches for trees in the Top 8.
-While I do not give out clues, I am happy to discuss tree searching and hear from those who have searched for the Top 8 if you want to e-mail me at steveinathens@hotmail.com
+After the boxes, I have divided this page into different parts, which chronicle my different searches for trees in the Top 8 (and later, the Top 10).

 370 FOOT CLASS REDWOODS